 2. Try Eating Real Food—While there are plenty of pre-packaged sports bars and gels touting their ability to improve one’s performance, it’s important to realize that real food can work just as well if not better than expensive, engineered nutrition.
 A regular sandwich, a boiled potato with salt, a banana and a ball of sushi rice mixed with chocolate or some scrambled eggs can all give you the calories you need without upsetting your stomach the way a lot of sugary gels or sports bars can.
 In fact, while coaching teams at the Tour de France, the riders I worked with used real food as their primary solid fuel source, because it just worked better.
 Most of the recipes for these foods can be found in “The Feed Zone Cookbook” that I wrote with Chef Biju Thomas to promote healthful, real-food eating.

 3. Don’t Just Drink Water—When we sweat we lose both water and valuable electrolytes.
-If you drink only water and are sweating heavily, you’ll dilute the electrolytes in your body, in particular sodium, which plays a critical role in almost every bodily function.
-Diluting the sodium content in your body is called hyponatremia and can lead to a host of problems ranging from a drop in performance to seizures and even death.
-The amount of sodium that we lose in sweat is highly, variable ranging anywhere from 200 to 400 mg per half liter (16.9 ounces).
-Because of this large range, it’s always better to err on the side of more salt than less salt.
-Unfortunately, most sports drinks contain too much sugar and not enough sodium, which caused many of the riders I worked with to become sick during long days on the bike.
-For that reason, we developed an all-natural sports drink using less sugar, more sodium and flavored with freeze-dried fruit.
+Those electrolytes include sodium, chloride, potassium, magnesium, and calcium.
+Of these electrolytes, the vast majority (about 90%) of that loss is sodium chloride.
+But it’s sodium that plays a critical role in almost every bodily function.
+Thus, when sodium is lost through sweat, drinking only water can further dilute the concentration of sodium in the blood, leading to a condition called hyponatreamia, which can lead to a host of problems ranging from a drop in performance to seizures and even death.
+The amount of sodium that we lose in sweat is highly, variable ranging anywhere from 250 to 1100 mg per half liter (16.9 ounces).
+Because of this large range, it’s always better to err on the side of more salt than less salt, especially if you tend to see more white streaks of salt caked on your workout clothing compared to others or if you crave salt after a sweat filled workout.
+Unfortunately, most sports drinks contain too much sugar, not enough sodium, and an excess of artificial ingredients, which caused many of the riders I worked with to become sick during long days on the bike.
+For that reason, we developed an all-natural sports drink using less sugar, more sodium and flavored only with real fruit.
 Outside of using a sports drink with more sodium, also consider eating salty or savory foods on your ride rather than just sweet foods.

 4. Learn What you Need in Training—Ride day is not the day that you want to be experimenting with yourself.
 So try different hydration and feeding strategies during training well before the big day.
 As an example, simply weighing yourself on a long training ride before your big event can give you valuable information to optimize your hydration for that event.
 Likewise, taking the time to prepare your own foods or trying different products beforehand and then writing out a specific game plan for your drinking and feeding needs can go a long way to making sure you don’t make any mistakes on ride day.